 In this busy season when days zoom by and temperatures drop, it’s comforting to have an easy, hearty soup recipe in your back pocket.
 This satisfying soup is two soups in one; black bean soup and pumpkin soup.
 It can be made quickly from things you probably have in your pantry – canned black beans, canned pumpkin, canned tomatoes, onions and chicken broth.
 Another benefit – the ingredients are nutritional powerhouses called “superfoods“, so this soup is not just easy and fast, but super healthy.

 Easy, Healthy, Fast

-Start by pureeing the black beans, tomatoes and half of the chicken broth in a blender.
-I use a Vitamix for it’s power and capacity.
-See my tools notes at the end of this post.
+Start by pureeing the black beans, tomatoes and half of the broth in a blender.
+About the broth – you can use either chicken, turkey or vegetable.
+Links to homemade broth recipes are at the end of this post.
+To puree soup, I use a Vitamix for it’s power and capacity.
 Cook onions and garlic slowly to release their sweetness and flavor.
 Add spices.
 Stir in the bean and tomato puree, pumpkin, the rest of the broth, then a little dry sherry (optional) and finish with a little Balsamic vinegar.
 Heat it up and enjoy!
-This soup keeps well in the fridge for a few days, so I often make a larger batch.
+This soup keeps well in the fridge for a 4 days.

 Smoked Spices for a Flavor Twist

 For a flavor twist, I use smoked spices – smoked paprika, smoked black pepper and smoked salt.
 If you can’t find them in your area, you can order them from Chef’s Warehouse at this link.
 If you don’t have smoked spices, make the soup with the regular paprika, black pepper and salt.
 If you like smoky flavors, try the smoked spices.
 They work great in chili and to create your own dry rubs too.